rbaron/pyRemoteControl/README.md

 Installation and usage
 ----------------------

 Download the zip file, extract it and run the `pyRemoteControl.py` python script.
-It should be waiting for a conection.
+It should be waiting for a connection.

 If you would like to automate this process, copy and paste the following lines on a terminal: